poppy-project/poppy-docs/README.md

 ## Looking for where to contribute ?

 If you are looking for something to contribute in the documentation, you have many choices:

-* Look at the issues in the [Github issue tracker](https://github.com/poppy-project/poppy-docs/issues)
+* Look at the issues in the [issue tracker](https://github.com/poppy-project/poppy-docs/issues)
 * Check the [TODO links or comments](https://github.com/poppy-project/poppy-docs/search?utf8=%E2%9C%93&q=TODO) in the markdown files
 * Check the broken links in the travis-ci logs (the ci build will fail if there is broken links) [![Build Status](https://travis-ci.org/poppy-project/poppy-docs.svg?branch=master)](https://travis-ci.org/poppy-project/poppy-docs)

 ## Editing basics

 The source code of the documentation is [hosted on Github](http://github.com/poppy-project/poppy-docs).
 The Github [Fork & Pull workflow](https://help.github.com/articles/using-pull-requests) is used to accept and review changes.

 The documentation uses the [GitBook](https://www.gitbook.com/book/poppy-project/poppy-docs/details) service for publishing the rendered website.
 [See more information about how GitBook works](http://help.gitbook.com/).

-The documentation is written in the [Markdown mark up language](https://help.github.com/articles/markdown-basics).
+The documentation is written in the [Markdown markup language](https://help.github.com/articles/markdown-basics).

 You can find discussions about the contents of the documentation on the [Github issue tracker](https://github.com/poppy-project/poppy-docs/issues).